jayli/vim-easycomplete/README.md

 ## Why

 There are many excellent vim auto-completion plugins such as [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), [vim-lsp](https://github.com/prabirshrestha/vim-lsp), [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) and [coc.nvim](https://github.com/neoclide/coc.nvim) etc. However I still want a simpler plugin without any redundant configurations.
-And it's a good idea to incorporate the capabilities of an AI coding assistant as well.
+And it's a good idea to incorporate an AI coding assistant as well.

 ## What

 Vim-easycomplete is a fast and minimalism style completion plugin for vim/nvim.
-The goal is to work everywhere out of the box.
-It requires pure VimScript.
-It's also super simple to configure.
-For example, You do not have to install Node and a bunch of Node modules unless you write node code.
+It aims to be available out of the box on linux and mac.
+It is implemented in pure VimScript and is extremely simple to configure without installing Node and a bunch of Node modules.

 https://github.com/jayli/vim-easycomplete/assets/188244/5fdef6cb-ef1d-4428-960e-d9802cbc2a84